 This process of moving suited runs and initiating the next deal continues until there are no more piles left in the Stock.
-At this point, if the player is able to move cards around and cause all cards to be removed from the Tableau, the game is won.
+At this point, if the player can move cards around and remove all cards from the Tableau, the game is won.

-When clicking on "Hint" moveable cards may be marked with two different colors- one color for cards that can be moved over a card from the same suits (these are the preferred moves), and another color for cards that can only be moved over a card from another suits.
+When clicking on "Hint" moveable cards are marked with two different colors.
+One for cards that can be moved over a card from the same suit (these are the preferred moves), and another for cards that can only be moved over a card from different suits.

 Depending on your settings - clicking a card may not move it over another non-same suit card, you may need to drag it (this behavior can be changed from the options menu)

 The game screen is made up of 3 different areas.